 Step Three: Complete an application form

 Download an application form for Standard One, and additionally for Standards Two to Eight if you are submitting a full application.
 Fees will need to be received in full at this stage.
-(Application forms are in the process of being revised and will be available shortly.)

 Before you submit your application, please be aware of our Freedom of Information statement.